qhan2012/RL4EDA/RL4EDA.md

 # Reinforcement Learning in EDA

 Reinforcement learning (RL) has gained substantial attention in recent years.
-The number of arXiv submissions that contain the phrase “reinforcement learning” in the title or abstract rose from 2,086 in 2019 to 6,455 in 2024.
+The number of arXiv submissions that contain the phrase "reinforcement learning" in the title or abstract rose from 2,086 in 2019 to 6,455 in 2024.
 Interest from the electronic-design-automation (EDA) community—across both industry and academia—has grown in the same time.
 Inspired by the work of the [Awesome-AI4EDA](https://github.com/Thinklab-SJTU/awesome-ai4eda/blob/main/README.md) collection, we introduce RL4EDA, a dedicated collection highlighting recent reinforcement learning research tailored specifically for EDA applications.

 ## Brief on the RL Enthusiasm